spartarocks123/BRFSS_multimorbidity_project/README.md

 - Linearity:
 - Multicollinearity: All intercept, adjusted predictors had VIFs below 5, indicating that multicollinearity is not a concern in this model.
 Therefore, this assumption has been met.
 - Separation:
 - Overdispersion: Since weights and clusters are involved in this dataset, the observations are not entirely independent from each other.
-However, using quasibinomial modeling for both outcomes addresses this concern as it accounts for strata, clustering, and weights.
+However, using quasibinomial modeling for both outcomes addresses this concern as it adjusts for variance in the dataset.